terreng/simple-web-server/website/src/zh-CN/docs/custom scripts.md

 If the path contains a non existent folder, the folder will be created
 data: string/Buffer/ArrayBuffer of the file.
 DO NOT SEND OTHER TYPES OF DATA - THIS COULD BREAK THE APP (Just refresh it)
 allowReplaceFile: if file exists and you want to replace the file, set this to true
-callback: function will be excecuted to tell you if there was an error or it will callback the file
+callback: function will be executed to tell you if there was an error or it will callback the file

 ### `res.deleteFile(path, callback)`: function
 This function will delete
 path: the path of the file
-callback: function will be excecuted to tell you if there was an error or success
+callback: function will be executed to tell you if there was an error or success

 Commands once you get the info using the `res.getFile()` function